onestardao/WFGY/TensionUniverse/BlackHole/Q050_multiverse_consistency_tests.md

 liminf over k of Tension_MV(m_k) >= delta_MV > 0
 ```

+The threshold `delta_MV` is also fixed at design time as a high tension baseline for Q050.
 At the effective layer we do not claim to know whether low tension or high tension holds in the real universe.
 We only insist that arguments claiming multiverse assistance must demonstrate a pathway to low `Tension_MV` inside `M_reg`.

 ---